 The existence of Russia’s disinformation apparatus is not a conspiracy theory.
 Its organizations, actors, objectives, and methods are extensively documented in multiple reports, including those released by (a) the U.S. Intelligence Community (2017), “Assessing Russian Activities and Intentions in Recent US Elections”; (b) the U.S. Senate Intelligence Committee (2018), “The IRA, Social Media and Political Polarization in the United States, 2012-2018” and “The Tactics & Tropes of the Internet Research Agency”; and (c) Special Counsel Robert S. Mueller’s (2019) investigation, “Report on the Investigation into Russian Interference in the 2016 Presidential Election.”
 For students of recent Russian history, the findings of these reports are chilling: Russian officials have been playing a “long game” against western democracies to sow social discontent and destabilize political and economic institutions.
 As extensively detailed in a New York Times three-part video series (Ellick & Westbrook, 2018), continuity between former Soviet and recent Russian disinformation activity is striking (see also Michael Isikoff’s (2019) investigation of the Russian origins of the “Seth Rich conspiracy theory”).

 However, Russian disinformation operates today in a technological and cultural environment far more complex than was experienced during the Cold War.
 For example, in 1983, the Soviet Union’s false news story linking the development of the AIDS virus to a U.S. Army research facility (“Operation INFEKTION”) took several years to propagate worldwide as it passed through multiple levels of media gatekeepers.
 U.S. government investigators (the State Department’s Active Measures Working Group) were eventually able to identify evidence of the Soviet Union’s hand in the original story by flagging basic grammar mistakes, which pointed to the involvement of Soviet authors.
 The text itself revealed vital clues as to the story’s origin and intention.
 This forensic evidence led to a confrontation between U.S. Secretary of State George Schultz and Soviet officials, resulting in Soviet President Mikhail Gorbachev’s apology to U.S. President Ronald Reagan and a pledge to cease further promotion of the false narrative (Ellick & Westbrook, 2018).
 By contrast, today’s false stories and fragments of disinformation (i.e., tweets, memes, posts, comments, rumor bombs, etc.) contain few clues concerning their origin and can spread virtually unimpeded among international audiences in minutes.
 The disintermediation of news and information wrought by the Internet and social media technology allows Russian disinformation to reach U.S. audiences directly.
 In fact, an estimated 150 million Americans were exposed to Russian disinformation on Facebook and Instagram alone in the run-up to the 2016 presidential election (Ackerman, 2017).
 While this “post-truth” media ecology (see Harsin, 2018) has evolved over the past two decades (see Gerbaudo, 2017), it has now reached the terrifying point where, during the 2016 presidential election season, “the top fake election news stories generated more total engagement on Facebook than top election stories from 19 major news outlets combined” (Silverman, 2016).
+Russian online interference continues to this day despite corporate efforts to identify and contain it (Timberg, 2019).
+Governments worldwide are adopting similar tactics to “discredit political opponents, bury opposing views and interfere in foreign affairs” (Alba & Satariano, 2019).